Russia's cbank shifts boundaries of rouble's floating corridor

 Under its managed float, the central bank increases its interventions as the rouble approaches the boundary of the corridor.
 Once an intervention allotment of $350 million is exhausted it automatically shifts the corridor.

-The rouble was trading at 41.04 against the basket at 0605 GMT.
-(Reporting by Vladimir Abramov; Writing by Lidia Kelly, editing by Elizabeth Piper)
+The rouble was trading at 41.55 against the basket at 0605 GMT.
+(Reporting by Katya Golubkova, writing by Jason Bush)